-- If Neville Johnson Limited or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.
+- If Neville Johnson Limited or substantially all of its assets are acquired by a third party, in which case personal data held by it about its clients will be one of the transferred assets.

 WHERE WE STORE AND PROTECT YOUR PERSONAL DATA